PegahAdt/CMPT419-724_Project/README.md

 Additionally, we computed the most common words in the output of each model, segmented by culture, to investigate potential biases towards specific gestures within a given culture.

+As LLaVA was too large to run on our machines, results were generated using the website https://huggingface.co/spaces/badayvedat/LLaVA with the parameters: Temperature = 0.2, Top P = 0.7, and Max Tokens = 512.

 # Structure

 ### Dataset Folder